 - the innovative housing initiative, which is aimed at increasing access to housing for those who need it by identifying land and planning developments along development corridors and in prioritised precincts, and engaging with landholding departments of National Government, Province, the Housing Development Agency and other parastatals through public partnerships to unlock suitable large and small pockets of state-owned land in Cape Town.
-This can make a significant contribution towards realising the City's TOD Strategic Framework and implementing the CLDP and will require setting up collaboration and joint implementation agreements with such key public sector stakeholders - site-and-service schemes53 as well as site allocation54 as ways of providing new housing developments.
+This can make a significant contribution towards realising the City's TOD Strategic Framework and implementing the CLDP, and will require setting up collaboration and joint implementation agreements with such key public sector - site-and-service schemes and site allocation as ways of providing new housing developments.

-53 Beneficiaries receive a serviced site, a 'wet core' (plumbed space) and slab.
+&lt;sup>60 Beneficiaries receive a serviced site, a 'wet core' (plumbed space) and slab.
 This could form part of a super-block or mega-project development.

-54 Sites are provided to eligible households linked to specific income categories, either free of charge or at input cost, who are then encouraged and supported to build their own top structure through access to building plans, technical support and material suppliers.
+&lt;sup>61 Sites are provided to eligible households linked to specific income categories, either free of charge or at input cost, who are then encouraged and supported to build their own top structure through access to building plans, technical support and material suppliers.